 HOW CAN THEY PROVE I WAS RACING?

 Racing requires two or more vehicles competing.
-Often the officers suspect racing because do drivers are driving fast and aggressively next to each other.
+Often the officers suspect racing because doing drivers are driving fast and aggressively next to each other.
 However, this does not prove they are racing.
-It could simply two friend being jerks out on the road together.
+It could simply be two friends being jerks out on the road together.

 Without a Confession, proving reckless driving by racing can be very difficult, however, the prosecution may be able to amend the charge to another form of reckless driving (like reckless driving by speed instead).